pinkwah/arcs/README.md

 The user interface is created using the DASH framework

-The `arcs-app` can be run anywhere in the terminal by typing
+The `arcs-app` can be run from the `app` directory in the terminal through;

 ```
-arcs-app
+python app/arcs-app
 ```

 new data can be applied by placing in the